 NOTE: This Alert Timeout is only used in the "Modal RMS alerts".
-All other RMS alerts have a timeout value parameter that is set in RMS.
+All other RMS alerts have timeout value parameters set in RMS.

 8. Set the Time Synchronization checkbox to set and synchronize the Player date/time to that of the RMS Server.